camelot-os/sentry-kernel/doc/concepts/concepts/security.rst

 .. warning::
-  The `_start` implementation, while being a part of the overall runtime, is not under Sentry responsability, but instead hosted in the userspace runtime, typically libShield for POSIX or Rust Sentry HAL
+  The `_start` implementation, while being a part of the overall runtime, is not under Sentry responsibility, but instead hosted in the userspace runtime, typically libShield for POSIX or Rust Sentry HAL

 About compile-time hardening